dbmi-pitt/CCRI-Data-Characterization/README.md

 ## 3 Execute! ##

-To run this example, open an R session and issue `source('02-execute-oracle.R')` if your RDBMS is Oracle, or `source('02-execute-mssql.R')` if your RDBMS is SQL server.
+To run data validation tests, open an R session and issue `source('02-unit-tests-oracle.R')` if your RDBMS is Oracle or `source('02-unit-tests-mssql.R')` if your RDBMS is SQL server.
+Results are saved to the subdirectory `/unit_tests/` in a datestamped CSV file.

+To generate the data characterization summary for each table, open an R session and issue `source('03-execute-oracle.R')` or `source('03-execute-mssql.R')` according to your RDBMS.
 You will be prompted for your db password.
 Your queries will start after successful authentication.
 Completed reports are saved to the subdirectories `summaries/{CSV, HTML}` and are created during execution.

 # Known Issues / Caveats